 BIO 218 Introduction to Nutrition (3) An introduction to the major types of nutrients needed by humans, their utilization by the body, the consequences of their deficiencies, and their sources.
 Nutritional principles are applied through the life cycle.
 Spring semester, alternate years.
-Prerequisite: BIO 112.
+Prerequisite: BIO 112 or permission of the instructor.